dart-lang/site-www/src/content/guides/packages.md

 * You risk ending up with different versions of dependencies for each package.
   Leading to confusion when context switching between the packages.
-* If you open the root folder in your IDE, the dart analyzer will have to have a separate analysis contexts for each package.
+* If you open the root folder in your IDE, the dart analyzer will have to have a separate analysis contexts for each package (increasing memory usage).

 Pub allows you to organize your repository as a "workspace" using a single shared resolution for all your packages.